2025 Community impact report

 HOUSING & HOMELESSNESS

-Our Housing and Homelessness Programs team does a lot of work behind the scenes to support the critical work of our partners across the continuum from prevention, shelter and street outreach to navigation services and permanent supportive housing.
-This involves significant planning, coordination, collaboration, grant management, evaluation and systems change work focusing on equity and lived experience.
+Our Housing and Homelessness Programs team works behind the scenes to support the critical work of our partners across the continuum from prevention, shelter and street outreach to navigation services and permanent supportive housing.
+This involves significant planning, coordination, collaboration, grant management, evaluation, and systems change efforts grounded in real-world experience and aimed at reducing systemic barriers.

-To provide prevention/assistance, emergency, permanent supportive and transitional housing, St. Louis County applied for and coordinated over $8 million through competitive state and federal funding to support local community organizations.
+To provide assistance to prevent homelessness, emergency shelter, permanent supportive and transitional housing, St. Louis County applied for and coordinated over $5 million through competitive state and federal funding to support local community organizations.
 This includes federal funds from the Department of Housing and Urban Development (HUD) and state funds from the MN Department of Human Services (DHS) and Minnesota Housing Finance Agency (MHFA)/Minnesota Housing.

 We continue to expand the MN Department of Human Services (DHS) Housing Support program in St. Louis County, providing housing and supportive services for people who have experienced long-term homelessness (LTH).
-We currently have 438 authorized LTH community-based beds.
+At the end of 2025, SLC had 515 authorized LTH community-based beds and 24 general housing support beds as well as 524 Board and Lodge beds.

-We are seeing the number of people who are seeking shelter increase across our county and have been able to fiscally support the tremendous efforts of partners across the county to expand shelter and permanent supportive housing.
-This includes shelter expansion in Hibbing, Virginia and Duluth.
+We are seeing the number of people seeking shelter increase across our county and have been able to fiscally support the tremendous efforts of partners across the county to expand shelter and permanent supportive housing.
+This includes shelter expansion in Hibbing, Virginia, and Duluth.
+Despite these efforts, there is still not enough shelter nor permanent supportive housing units to meet the need.

 Supporting Homeless Youth